 ON THIS PAGE: You will learn that because mastocytosis is not a type of cancer there is no standard staging system.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Staging is a way of describing where a cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Because mastocytosis is not a type of cancer, there is no standard staging system.

-The next section in this guide is Treatment Options, and it helps explain the different treatments that may be used for mastocytosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Treatment Options.
+It helps explain the different treatments that may be used for mastocytosis.
+You may use the menu to choose a different section to read in this guide.